jet/dotnet-templates/README.md

 ## Templates combining usage of Equinox and Propulsion

+- [`summaryProjector`](propulsion-summary-projector/README.md) - Boilerplate for an Azure CosmosDb ChangeFeedProcessor generating versioned [Summary Event](http://verraes.net/2019/05/patterns-for-decoupling-distsys-summary-event/) feed from an `Equinox.Cosmos` store using `Propulsion.Cosmos`.

+- [`summaryConsumer`](propulsion-summary-consumer/README.md) - Boilerplate for an Apache Kafka Consumer using [`Propulsion.Kafka`](https://github.com/jet/propulsion) to ingest versioned summaries produced by a `dotnet new summaryProjector`)

 - [`proSync`](propulsion-sync/README.md) - Boilerplate for a console app that that syncs events between [`Equinox.Cosmos` and `Equinox.EventStore` stores](https://github.com/jet/equinox) using the [relevant `Propulsion`.* libraries](https://github.com/jet/propulsion), filtering/enriching/mapping Events as necessary.

 ## Walkthrough